Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 By using a 'struct' (instead of 'class'), the attributes (fields) will be tightly packed into memory, such that they can even be used in data structures without chasing pointers around.

 Struct methods are functions, whose first argument is `self` by default.
+A struct field can also be an alias (!! example).

 ## 7.1 First example
 The following example demonstrates a struct MyInteger with one field called value.
 In line 2 an instance of the struct called myInt is made.
 This calls the constructor __init__ from line 1.